-Congratulations to Livewell Southwest’s Jan Potter whose work to increase the uptake of the flu vaccine by staff has been shortlisted for a national Flu Fighter Award.
+Congratulations to Livewell Southwest’s Jan Potter whose work to increase the uptake of the flu vaccine by staff was shortlisted for a national Flu Fighter Award.

-Livewell Southwest is one of four organisations in the running for the Innovation category in the annual awards run by NHS Employers.
+Livewell Southwest was one of four organisations, and the only social enterprise, in the running for the Innovation category in the annual awards run by NHS Employers.

 The judges were looking for original and exciting strategies to improve uptake of the vaccine by staff, with a direct link to positive impact.
 Jan, head of health improvement for Livewell Southwest, introduced was nominated for her motivational interviewing approach.